nadianadeem/MobileGameDevShooter/README.md

 <img src = "photos/MapTown.png" title ="Final Map Design, town area">
 <img src = "photos/MapWild.png" title ="Final Map Design, wild area">
 <img src = "photos/MapTrain.png" title ="Final Map Design, train area">

-<h2> Framework Design </h2>

-<h3> Handsets Gyro ability </h3>
-I use the gyro ability of phone to control the player character.
-The character will use auto aim when in gyro mode so the player only has to focus on movement.

-<h3> Unity Analytics </h3>
-<p>Unity analytics is used to collect user's game data.
-This shall consist of how many people are watching an advert to continue, as well as how long users are surviving and how many enemies they are killing in a game session.
-As well as this Unity collected standard data such as device type, time and the devices operating system. </p>

-<h3> Unity Ads </h3>
-<p> Unity ads is used to monitise the game by showing an advert at the end of a user's play session of the game.
-In addition to this, player's can watch an advert to get a second life and lengthen their high score by being rewarded with a second life when watching an advert.
-To not allow exploitation this can only be done one per game loop, so people cannot infinitely watch advert to lengthen their time survived. </p>

-<h3> Google Play Services </h3>
-<p> Google Play Services is used so the game can have achievements and a leaderboard for the top time survived, as well as enemies killed.
-This is used to give user's something to aim for rather than playing aimlessly. </p>